 But this is a new idea: While I view God as all-enlivening, all-sustaining and all-embracing, I most emphatically do not view God as all-controlling.
 This is where I differ, importantly, from many theists in centuries past.
 It makes me some sort of “process” theist (more here).
 That is because to be all-enlivening is nearly the opposite of being all-controlling.
 To enliven others is to prompt new ways of being beyond one’s own control.
 There is nothing lively about being utterly subject to control from someone or something else.
-(So we should either drop words like “omnipotence” altogether or else radically reinterpret them.
-I’m all for dropping them.)
+(So we should either drop words like “omnipotence” altogether or else radically reinterpret them.)
 I cannot love an all-controlling power.
-I cannot help but love the uniquely all-enlivening, all-sustaining and all-embracing power.
+I cannot help but love the uniquely all-enlivening, all-sustaining and all-embracing power—in St. Anselm’s terminology, this non-controlling power is the power “than which a greater cannot be thought.”
+(I am obviously not an evangelical, but there is an evangelical version of God’s power as necessarily non-controlling.)

 I have every reason to view reality as such in this way, because I have every reason to view my own immediate situation as an example of reality as such, not as an exception to it.*